 The accrual basis accounting method fixes this distortion.
 With this style of accounting, revenue and expenses get recorded in the period when they are earned or incurred.
 For example, a pharmacy may order products to cover a request made by a customer.
 With this type of accounting, revenue and expenses are recorded when they are essentially earned, like when the sale is made, or when they are incurred, like when products are ordered.
 This is before any cash is dispersed or received.

 We at Fusion CPA have worked with many small and medium-size pharmacies in Atlanta, Georgia, and other parts of the country.
 The CFO advisory for pharmacies we offer includes tax planning for pharmacies, an explanation of financial statements, and general accounting.
 As a CPA for pharmacies, we can help you look at your current accounting methods and recommend changes to minimize liability and increase revenue.
-You can learn more about our services by clicking the button below to schedule a complimentary discovery call today!
+You can learn more about our services by clicking here to schedule a complimentary discovery call today!

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.